DrewNaylor/UXL-Launcher/README.md

 GNU General Public License for more details.</code>

 <code>You should have received a copy of the GNU General Public License
-along with Drew's App Launcher.
+along with UXL Launcher.
 If not, see <http://www.gnu.org/licenses/>.</code>

 More information to come in the future!
 In the meantime, please check the repositories of Drew's App Launcher, linked here: